carlgira/java-11-notes/java-io/README.md

 ![path](docs/path.png)

-- toRealPath() validadates that the path exists
+- toRealPath() validates that the path exists

 ### Files
-Class to handle operations with path objects (check FilesU class with sample operations)
+Class to handle operations with path objects
 - absolute()
 - createFile, createDirectory, createTempFile, createSymbolyncLink
 - delete => Delete only if directory is empty